hellodough/front-end-swe-test/README.md

 You are more than welcome to deploy to netlify, vercel, or other static hosting of your choice.
 The list of available adapters are listed [here](https://github.com/sveltejs/kit/tree/master/packages).

+## Completing the Project
+- Please fork this repository, don't clone.
+- When you have completed your work, send an email to your coordinator with a link to the repository.
+- We will schedule a code review as soon as we are able.
+- Please be sure to include a link to the deployed site along with the link to your completed repository.

 ## Developing

-Once you've cloned this project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've forked this project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash
 npm run dev